Hadlay-Zhang/hadlay-zhang.github.io/README.md

 - [Axe](https://github.com/dequelabs/axe-core) (need to run manually) - do some accessibility testing

 We decided to keep `Axe` runs manual because fixing the issues are not straightforward and might be hard for people without web development knowledge.

-## FAQ

-For frequently asked questions, please refer to [FAQ.md](FAQ.md).

-## Contributing

-Contributions to al-folio are very welcome!
-Before you get started, please take a look at [the guidelines](CONTRIBUTING.md).

-If you would like to improve documentation or fix a minor inconsistency or bug, please feel free to send a PR directly to `master`.
-For more complex issues/bugs or feature requests, please open an issue using the appropriate template.

 ### Maintainers